 , amending the 2015 Executive Order to establish the Inter-Agency Heroin and Opioid Coordinating Council, authorizing the council to establish the Opioid Operational Command Center.
 The center will facilitate greater collaboration between state and local public health, human services, education, and public safety entities to reduce the harmful impacts of opioid addiction on Maryland communities.

-The creation of a statewide Opioid Operational Command Center will assist in breaking down governmental silos and aid in the coordination of federal, state, and local resources, working directly with both local and federal organizations and agencies, as well as 12 state agencies and departments including: the Governor’s Office of Crime Control & Prevention; Department of Health and Mental Hygiene; Maryland Emergency Management Agency; Maryland State Police; Maryland State Department of Education; Department of Human Resources, Department of Juvenile Services; Department of Public Safety and Correctional Services; Maryland Institute for Emergency Medical Services Systems; Maryland Higher Education Commission; Maryland Insurance Administration; and the Office of the Attorney General.
+The creation of a statewide Opioid Operational Command Center will assist in breaking down governmental silos and aid in the coordination of federal, state, and local resources, working directly with both local and federal organizations and agencies, as well as 12 state agencies and departments including: the Governor’s Office of Crime Control & Prevention; Department of Health; Maryland Emergency Management Agency; Maryland State Police; Maryland State Department of Education; Department of Human Resources, Department of Juvenile Services; Department of Public Safety and Correctional Services; Maryland Institute for Emergency Medical Services Systems; Maryland Higher Education Commission; Maryland Insurance Administration; and the Office of the Attorney General.
 As a direct result from increased collaboration, the center will collect and collate data – data that will be used to save lives.

 In addition to $4 million new funding, three new pieces of legislation are also being proposed: the Distribution of Opioids Resulting in Death Act, the Prescriber Limits Act, and the Overdose Prevention Act.

 Governor Hogan, Lt.
 Governor Rutherford Establish Maryland Heroin And Opioid Task Force And Coordinating Council

 On February 24, 2015, Governor Larry Hogan and Lt.
 Governor Boyd Rutherford